NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/what_is_a_3d_model.md

 In the simplest terms, a 3D model is just another kind of image: a way to show something to another person who is geographically or temporally removed from the original, physical cultural resource.

 When compared with other media—images or video, for example—3D models are unique in one regard: their interactivity.
 A 3D model that you can interact with on a viewing device by rotating, zooming, and translating is said to be real-time 3D, as opposed to an image or a video of a 3D model, which is said to be pre-rendered.
-3D models can also become physical 3D objects that can be touched, held, and examined without harming the originals.
+3D models can also become physical 3D objects that can be touched, held, and examined without harming the source object.

 3D models can have advantages over 2D images.
 A single image will show one view of a resource, cropped and zoomed a single way.
 An orthographic set will show more views (front, back, left, right, top, bottom) again at single crop and zoom levels.
 In contrast, a 3D model can be viewed from an infinite number of angles, a similar amount or zoom levels, and infinite cropped views.
 This is not to say that 3D is a superior approach to imaging in every context, but it does afford viewers new ways to look at a given resource.